 Five years later, in 1987, the Ilitches purchased the neglected Fox Theatre and began to restore it to its original 1928 splendor.
 Many thought it was impossible to revive a business in downtown Detroit, but since the theatre’s re-opening in 1988, it is consistently rated as one of the top grossing theatres of its size by Pollstar Magazine.

-The purchase and subsequent renovation of the adjacent Fox Office Centre afforded the Ilitches the opportunity to move their suburban staff into the renovated structure in 1989 and establish a new World Headquarters for Little Caesars in downtown Detroit.
+The purchase and subsequent renovation of the adjacent Fox Office Centre afforded the Ilitches the opportunity to move their suburban staff into the renovated structure in 1989 and establish a new headquarters in downtown Detroit.
+Currently, the headquarters campus is being expanded with an addition of a new nine-story, 234,000 square foot, Little Caesars Global Resource Center next door to the Fox Theatre.

 As the Ilitch-owned businesses grew in number, size and complexity, Ilitch Holdings, Inc., was formed in 1999 to provide professional services to their primary business interests in the food, sports and entertainment industries.
-Included are: Little Caesar Enterprises, Blue Line Foodservice Distribution, Champion Foods, Little Caesars Pizza Kit Fundraising Program, Olympia Entertainment, Uptown Entertainment, Detroit Red Wings, Detroit Tigers and Olympia Development.
-The 2012 total combined revenue of the Ilitch companies was $2.6 billion.
+Included are: Little Caesar Enterprises, Blue Line Foodservice Distribution, Detroit Red Wings, Olympia Entertainment, Olympia Development, Little Caesars Pizza Kit Fundraising Program and Champion Foods.
+Marian Ilitch owns MotorCity Casino Hotel.

 Though successful beyond his wildest dreams, Ilitch has never lost sight of his own early struggles or the hardships of others.
 He is a deeply committed community leader.
 His most evident philanthropic effort is the Little Caesars Love Kitchen, established in 1985.
-This restaurant on wheels has traveled the country to feed the hungry and assist with food provisions during national disasters – most recently helping the victims and volunteers of the Texas wildfires.
+This restaurant on wheels has traveled the country to feed the hungry and assist with food provisions during national disasters.
 The program has been recognized by former Presidents Bill Clinton, George H.W.
 Bush and Ronald Reagan, and has served more than 2 million individuals in the United States and Canada.

-In 2006, inspired by the story of a veteran returning to civilian life after losing both of his legs in war, Ilitch founded the Little Caesars Veterans Program to provide honorably discharged veterans with a business opportunity when they transition from service or seek a career change.
+Inspired by the story of a veteran returning to civilian life after losing both of his legs in war, Ilitch founded the Little Caesars Veterans Program in 2006 to provide honorably discharged veterans with a business opportunity when they transition from service or seek a career change.
 Mike received the Secretary’s Award from the U.S. Department of Veterans affairs for this program in 2007; it is the highest honor given to a civilian by the department.
-Today there are 52 Little Caesars Veteran franchisees who have applied for more than $1.5 million in benefits.

 The Little Caesars Amateur Hockey Program, established by Ilitch in 1968, has provided opportunities for tens of thousands of youngsters over the years.
 It has it paved the way for a number of extremely talented players to make it to the NHL and other professional hockey leagues or receive college hockey scholarships, while at the same time it helped the players develop character on and off the ice.